-Oftentimes, the DBA insurance company adjusters will either not authorize your free choice physician or they will only authorize treatment with a doctor of their choosing.
-Either way, you need to make a record.
-Meaning, document what is happening to you.
+Oftentimes, the DBA insurance company adjusters will either not authorize your “free choice” physician or they will only authorize treatment with a doctor of their choosing.
+Either way, you need to document what is happening and how these insurance companies are treating you.

 Re: 11-7-2013 Afghanistan DBA Injury - XYZ Security Co.

 Please be respectfully advised that I hereby choose the